 - Have access to SWU campus student services/support and campus facilities, including libraries, cafeterias, study areas, sports/gym facilities, etc.

-- Participate in SWU academic seminars and salons on campus.
+- Participate in SWU academic seminars on campus.

 - Spend the semester in a limited risk campus environment with COVID-19 protocols in place.